arturadams/new/README.md

 # Data Library API

 This project is a simple Next.js application written in TypeScript and styled with Tailwind CSS.
-It exposes an API for storing arbitrary data objects in a JSON file and provides Swagger documentation.
+It exposes an API for storing arbitrary data objects in a PostgreSQL database (tested with Neon) and provides Swagger documentation.
 A small web UI lets you manage and export stored outcomes.

 ## Features